A recent decision from the Alberta Court of Queen’s Bench raises the issue of whether similar fact evidence may be useful in a limitations defence.

 Paragraph 38 of the decision

 Shannon is a litigator with more than 18 years of experience advising clients in complex, commercial disputes.
-Her practice primarily focuses on contractual, joint venture, accounting, operator and power energy disputes.
-She has ...
+Her practice primarily focuses on contractual and energy disputes, joint venture, accounting and operator claims.
+She ...

 Andrea is a lawyer in the Litigation and Dispute Resolution Group.